synshop/rtfm/docs/members/Equipment/Print and Office/Large Format Laminator.md

 ## Usage
 Check that the laminator film rolls are fully loaded (there should be a little bit of film coming out of the back of the machine.

+!!! danger "NO METAL EVER"
-**WARNING: Do not laminate anything with metal, including metallic inks, staples, or glitter.
-Do not touch the red hot rollers with anything metal-- the hot rollers are easily damaged and way too expensive to replace\!** Putting metal through the laminator will damage the hot rollers and ruin the machine.
+    **Do not laminate anything with metal, including metallic inks, staples, or glitter.
+Do not touch the red hot rollers with anything metal-- the hot rollers are easily damaged and way too expensive to replace\!**
+    Putting metal through the laminator will damage the hot rollers and ruin the machine.

 1. Plug machine into a wall outlet and turn it on (power switch is on the back left of the machine).
    - This machine uses a lot of power; the wall outlet is the least likely to trip the circuit breaker on the machine.